prasa-dd-vp/markup_django/README.md

 # Markup Text Editor
-This package can be used to format the text in a way with the specified markups.
-The notations followed in the markup are below:\
+This is a markup text editor which converts the below notations into the corresponding text format.

  \*\*within double asterisk** **-- Bold**